 Born in Huanggang, Hubei Province in 1889 Li Siguang arrived in Birmingham in 1914 to study in the University of Birmingham’s School of Mining.
 Li Siguang received his BSc in 1917 and his MSc in 1918.
 Having then spent several years researching geology in China, Li Siguang returned to the University of Birmingham for his doctorate, awarded in 1931.
 Subsequently his daughter studied for an MSc in Metallurgy Physics, graduating in 1948.

 Li Siguang went on to become Professor at Peking University.
 He then progressed to become an academician and Vice-President of the Chinese Academy of Sciences, along with other prestigious positions such as Minister for Geology and President of the Chinese Society for Science and Technology.
 He died in 1971, but his achievements are still being recognised today, with the Chinese Academy of Sciences acknowledging its debt to his work by arranging in 2009 for a minor planet to be named Li Siguang in his honour.

-Six scholarships a year will be awarded, on a competitive basis, for three years of PhD study at the University of Birmingham to include tuition fees and living costs.
+In 2016 four scholarships were awarded on a competitive basis for three years of PhD study at the University of Birmingham.
+The awards covered tuition fees and living costs.